Dalmontron05/Game-Notes/DnD/Ability Ideas.md

 Your Pupil is dilated and your Iris softly glows.
 When you eyes aren't obstructed, you are able to see the name, resistances, ~~vulnerabilities~~, and immunities of creatures within your line of sight.

 However, you are vulnerable to Psychic damage
+# Piercing Blood
+- action
+You have small incisions throughout your arms that you can open and close at will.
+As an action, you can coagulate your own blood into a ball between your hands and shoot it straight up to 150ft away.
+This blood can piece through multiple targets at once.
+Using this ability damages you.
+The damage you take is irrecoverable until the battle ends.

+Using it over a cone of a certain amount of feet makes you take more damage
+- 3ft - 1d6
+- 10ft - 2d6
+- 20ft - 2d10
+- 30ft - 3d10